lcleigh/page-hoppers/README.md

-# Page Hoppers - Reading Tracker for Children
+# 🌟 Welcome to Page Hoppers!

+This project helps kids track the books they read 📚✨

 A web application that helps parents track their children's reading progress both in and out of school.
 Built with React/Next.js frontend and Go backend.